-Understanding which changes in behavior can be vital in determining next steps.
+Understanding what changes in behavior may occur can be vital in determining next steps.
 To see the clinical stage of Alzheimer’s, visit this link: Clinical Stages of Alzheimer's

 - Getting the family and finances together.
-Assign close relatives and friend certain jobs that you know you will need help with.
-Finances, is often the biggest issue in long term planning.
+Assign close relatives and friends certain jobs that you know you will need help with.
+Finances, are often the biggest issue in long term planning.
 Many times families and couples don't act until it’s too late.
 Do not wait.
-Contact and Elder Law attorney in your area now, they can help you and your family cope with the financial burden of Alzheimer’s disease.
+Contact an Elder Law attorney in your area now.
+They can help you and your family cope with the financial burden of Alzheimer’s disease.
 How to find and select an Elder Law Attorney , or use this quick link to the National Academy of Elder Law Attorneys website: www.NAELA.org

-- Make the most of your doctor’s visits.
+- Make the most of your doctor visits.